grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Prepare

-This command prepares a rules file for upload to Mimir.
+This command prepares a rules file for upload to Grafana Mimir.
 It lints all your PromQL expressions and adds an specific label to your PromQL query aggregations in the file.
-This command does not interact with your Mimir cluster.
+This command does not interact with your Grafana Mimir cluster.

 ```bash
 mimirtool rules prepare <file_path>...